hakanersu/amaran-laravel/README.md

 Installation
 ------------
 Begin by installing the package through Composer.
-Yyou can add your composer.json require section:
+You can add your composer.json require section:
 ```
 "xuma/laravel-amaran": "~1.0@dev"
 ```